The Five Imperatives – Institutional Strategic Plan

 The Morris Family Center for Law and Liberty

-• The Jim and Sherry Smith Science, Engineering, and Nursing Building.
-The necessary fundraising ($50 million) is already underway.
+• The Smith Engineering, Science and Nursing Building.
+The necessary fundraising ($60 million) is already underway.
 It will provide for the renovation and expansion of our current science facilities and will especially build new space for the rapidly growing STEM-related disciplines.

 • New Athletic Facilities to Support Our NCAA Division I Membership—a baseball stadium, a gym and arena capable of hosting special events, including men’s and women’s basketball and volleyball, the renovation of the women’s softball stadium, new plans for track and field, and the completion of our football stadium complex with new facilities for offices, training rooms, lockers, and strength and conditioning.